28mm/blast-radius/README.md

     * Creates HTML page that you can save later
     * Has online version: https://hieven.github.io/terraform-visual/  (so doesn't require local installation)
 * [Rover]
-  * "Interactive Terraform visualization.
-State and configuration explorer."
+  * "_Interactive Terraform visualization.
+State and configuration explorer._"
   * Inputs: Terraform files in a directory or provided plan file
   * Written in: Golang, VueJS
   * Pros